This information describes what to do if you develop priapism (an erection that lasts too long).

 - On Mondays through Fridays from 9:00 am to 5:00 pm, call (646) 422-4359.

 - After 5:00 pm, during the weekend, and on holidays, call (212) 639-2000 and ask to speak to the urologist on call.

 - If you have an erection that lasts 4 hours and you haven't talked to a doctor or nurse, this is a medical emergency.
 You should treat it with the same urgency as a heart attack.
 Erections lasting longer than 4 hours can cause permanent damage.

-- Go to the MSKCC Urgent Care Center (1275 York Avenue) if you are less than 30 minutes away.
+- Go to MSK's Urgent Care Center (1275 York Avenue) if you are less than 30 minutes away.
 Ask the guard at the entrance to the hospital how to get there.

 - Go to your local emergency room if you live more than 30 minutes away.

 - A doctor or nurse should see you immediately.
 If you are not treated quickly, you may have ED that will not get better.

 - Give the doctor or nurse the priapism card that was given to you to carry in your wallet.
 You can also have the doctor or nurse call us at the numbers listed above.